b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 ### The Era of Scientific Method: Roadmap

 - Pavlov & Behaviourism
+- Social Learning: Bandura (under behavioural in the textbook)
 - Neurology, Freud and psychoanalysis
 - Maslow and Humanism
 - Bandura and Social Learning